civicrm/civicrm-dev-docs/docs/extensions/payment-processors/create.md

 ## Testing Processor Plugins {:#testing}

+!!! warning
+    This section is still mostly valid advice but your extension should also contain a suite of PHPUnit tests that show how your code is supposed to function in all the given situations it handles.

 Here's some suggestions of what you might test once you have written your payment processor plug in.